Live

 The wrong incentive

 Gamification works by creating a reward loop: do the thing, get the dopamine hit, want to do the thing again.
 For fitness apps or language learning, this is mostly harmless.
 Nobody gets hurt by wanting to maintain their Duolingo streak.
+But for conditions like bipolar disorder, where reward-seeking behavior is already elevated during mania, gamification can reinforce unhealthy patterns.

 When you gamify mood tracking, you’re incentivizing people to log for the reward instead of for the information.
 And that creates a subtle but real distortion: people start logging to maintain their streak rather than because they have something meaningful to record.

 I’ve seen this in myself with other apps.
 I’d open the app, pick a mood quickly without really thinking about it, and close it.
 Streak maintained.
 Zero insight gained.
 I was performing tracking without actually tracking.
+This is the opposite of what tracking bipolar patterns should look like.

 Mental health isn’t a game